mahmouddaif/yolov9-fastapi-app/README.md

   python test_api.py
   ```

-- The script will display the image with bounding boxes and save it to `output/result.jpg`.
+- The script will display each image with bounding boxes and save them to the `output/` directory.

 ---